knowledge-computing/Peatland-permafrost/README.md

 - All models use Alaska’s soil observation dataset (AKSDB) and derive fine-scale predictions at 10-meter resolution.
 - Inference outputs are saved as `.tif` files for spatial analysis or visualization in GIS software.
 - The project supports k-fold cross-validation for robust evaluation.

+## 📚 References

+[1] Bastani, F., Wolters, P., Gupta, R., Ferdinando, J., & Kembhavi, A. (2023).
+Satlaspretrain: A large-scale dataset for remote sensing image understanding.
+In Proceedings of the IEEE/CVF International Conference on Computer Vision.

+[2] Chen, Y., Liu, S., & Wang, X. (2021).
+Learning continuous image representation with local implicit image function.
+In Proceedings of the IEEE/CVF conference on computer vision and pattern recognition.